Jinfeng, Yinchuan

-Jinfeng District (金凤区 (金鳳區, Jīnfèng Qū, Chin-fêng Ch’ü, golden phoenix)) is one of three urban districts of the prefecture-level city of Yinchuan, the capital of Ningxia Hui Autonomous Region, Northwest China.
+Jinfeng District (金凤区 (金鳳區, Jīnfèng Qū, Chin-fêng Ch’ü, golden phoenix)) is one of three urban districts and the municipal seat of the prefecture-level city of Yinchuan, the capital of Ningxia Hui Autonomous Region, Northwest China.
 It has a total area of 290 km2, and, according to the 2010 China Census, a population of 282,554 people.

 Characteristics

 Jinfeng District has developed industry in recent years.
 Industry in the district is divided into the New Material Industrial Park, the New High-Tech Industrial Park, the Specialized Medicine Industrial Park, and the Comprehensive Industrial Park.
 The district forms one of the cores of Yinchuan's industrial economy.
 The district government is located on East Xinxia Road, and the district's postal code is 750011.
 In 2006, Yinchuan's city-level government moved from Xingqing District to Jinfeng District, so Jinfeng District will become the administrative center of Yinchuan in the future.

 Administrative divisions

 Jinfeng District has 5 subdistricts and 2 townships.